 \section{Conclusions}

-We have discussed the trajectories of charged particles subject to knotted electromagnetic fields generated by the ``de Sitter method".
+We have discussed the trajectories of charged particles subject to knotted electromagnetic fields generated by the `de Sitter method'.
 We first reviewed the construction of the fields using the aforementioned method, followed by a discussion of some of their features, including field lines and energy densities in different cases.
 Afterwards, we discussed trajectories of charged particles in those fields, in different settings.

-Various behaviors were obtained by a numerical simulation of the trajectories, including a separation of trajectories into different ``solid angle regions" that converge asymptotically into a beam of charged particles along a few particular regions of space, an ultrarelativistic acceleration of particles and coherent twists/turns of the trajectories before they go off asymptotically.
+Various behaviors were obtained by a numerical simulation of the trajectories, including a separation of trajectories into different `solid angle regions' that converge asymptotically into a beam of charged particles along a few particular regions of space, an ultrarelativistic acceleration of particles and coherent twists/turns of the trajectories before they go off asymptotically.

 The results contribute to an effort to better understand the interactions between electromagnetic knots and charged particles.
 This becomes increasingly relevant as laboratory generation of knotted fields progresses.
-Further work in this direction could be to analyze a single Fourier mode of these solutions to understand its experimental realization via monochromatic laser beams.
+We plan to comprehensively study how exactly the family of torus knots, obtained from a Seifert fibration or via Bateman's construction, is related to our basis configurations.
+Another future work in this direction may be to analyze a single Fourier mode of these solutions to understand its experimental realization via monochromatic laser beams.